yuanchen8911/recdemo/README.md

       ```
 ## Usage
 ### Create a demo file
-A demo file is a valid script file consisting of
+A demo file is a text file that consists of:
-- Comment and note lines starting with `#`
+- Comments and notes, each starting with '#'.
-- Command lines with valid commands that will execute in the demo.
+- Command lines containing valid commands that will execute during the demo.

 Here's a simple example demo: [simple.demo](examples/simple.demo).

 ```